SolaceProducts/event-management-agent/README.md

 # Solace Event Broker Configuration Push

-The Event Management Agent enables the Solace Cloud Event Portal to directly deploy configuration to Solace event brokers.
+The Event Management Agent enables Event Portal to directly deploy configuration to Solace event brokers.
 This functionality is available when the Event Management Agent is deployed as a Docker container or (for development purposes) executed from the jar file.
 Configuration push utilizes [OpenTofu](https://opentofu.org/) (a fork of the [Terraform](https://developer.hashicorp.com/terraform/) infrastructure management tool) along with the [Solace Terraform Provider](https://github.com/SolaceProducts/terraform-provider-solacebroker).

 ## Configuration Push With Docker (Recommended)